tigerfarm/tfptaskrouter/README.md

-# Implement a Call Work Flow System
+# Implement a Call Workflow Application

-With Twilio Studio and TaskRouter, in less than two hours, you can set up a call flow, which is the bases of a caller-agent application system.
+Implement with Twilio Studio and TaskRouter.
+In less than two hours, you can set up a call flow, which is the bases of a caller-agent application system.

+When someone calls your Twilio phone number, they hear a message and get added into a task queue.
-When a caller is added into the queue, TaskRouter creates a reservation and then asks an agent if they will accept the call.
+TaskRouter then asks an agent if they will accept the call.
-The agent has the option to Accept, and be connected with the caller; or to Reject the call.
+The agent is prompted with the option to Accept the task.
-If the call is rejected, TaskRouter will ask the next available agent.
+If the agent rejects the task, TaskRouter will ask the next available agent.
+If they click Accept, they are connected with the caller.

 --------------------------------------------------------------------------------